NeuroTechX/ntx_slack_archive/neurotechedu.md

  >Doesn't the Author of the paper also manage it's rights davidevaleriani ?
 If you get the authors permission, couldn't they give access for free?

+4/6/2017 4:33 PM

+ **davidevaleriani** :

+ >Not with IEEE, you give rights to them when you publish the paper (that's why you sign the copyright form).